Nucleophilic conjugate addition

 Nucleophilic conjugate addition is a type of organic reaction.
 Ordinary nucleophilic additions or 1,2-nucleophilic additions deal mostly with additions to carbonyl compounds.
 Simple alkene compounds do not show 1,2 reactivity due to lack of polarity, unless the alkene is activated with special substituents.
 With α,β-unsaturated carbonyl compounds such as cyclohexenone it can be deduced from resonance structures that the β position is an electrophilic site which can react with a nucleophile.
 The negative charge in these structures is stored as an alkoxide anion.
 Such a nucleophilic addition is called a nucleophilic conjugate addition or 1,4-nucleophilic addition.
 The most important active alkenes are the aforementioned conjugated carbonyls and acrylonitriles.

 Reaction mechanism

 Conjugate addition is the vinylogous counterpart of direct nucleophilic addition.
 A nucleophile reacts with a α,β-unsaturated carbonyl compound in the β position.
 The negative charge carried by the nucleophile is now delocalized in the alkoxide anion and the α carbon carbanion by resonance.
 Protonation leads through keto-enol tautomerism to the saturated carbonyl compound.
 In vicinal difunctionalization the proton is replaced by another electrophile.

+Regioselectivity

+In conjugate addition reactions there is often competing 1,2- addition (direct addition to carbonyl).
+This can be rationalized by hard-soft acid base theory.
+The β-position is considered to be the "soft" electrophilic position of an enone and therefore will react preferentially with soft nucleophiles.
+One common strategy to favour conjugate addition of organometallic nucleophiles (e.g. Grignards or Organolithiums) to the β-position is to perform transmetalation with copper salts.